-In 2012 as compared to 2011, costs incurred under our CRACM program decreased by \$1.0 million, principally due to a decrease of \$1.0 million for personnel-related costs, related research supplies, operational overhead and stock compensation.
+In 2012 as compared to 2011, costs incurred under our CRACM program decreased by \$1.1 million, principally due to a decrease of \$1.1 million for personnel-related costs, related research supplies, operational overhead and stock compensation.
 This decrease was the result of a lower investment in CRACM research following the conclusion of the Roche Agreement on February 16, 2012.
-In 2012, we anticipate that the overall costs under our CRACM program will decrease as the result of this lower investment in CRACM research.
+We anticipate that the overall costs under our CRACM program in 2012 as compared to 2011 will continue to decrease.